Conditions for eigenvalue configurations of two real symmetric matrices (signature approach): Introduction

+The main difficulty of the eigenvalue configuration problem comes from the fact that it is not practically solvable using existing { general} methods.
+It is true that the eigenvalue configuration problem can be, in principle, solved using general quantifier elimination algorithms (see e.g. \cite{McCallum:84, Ben-Or_Kozen_Reif:86, Grigorev:88,Weispfenning:95, Gonzalez_Lombardi_Recio_Roy:89, Hong:90a, Hong:90b, Collins_Hong:91, Hong:92a, Renegar:92a,Canny:93a,Loos_Weispfenning:93, Weispfenning:94b, Gonzalez-Vega:96, DBLP:journals/jsc/McCallum99, DBLP:conf/issac/McCallumB09, DBLP:journals/jsc/Brown01a, DBLP:journals/jsc/Brown01, Strzebonski06, DBLP:conf/issac/ChenMXY09, DBLP:journals/jsc/Brown12, Hong_Safey:2012}), which are readily available as free software tools.
+Thus, one might wonder whether we could just run those software tools on the above quantified formula.
+However, there are three major difficulties: (1) It requires that we run the software on each $m$ and $n$ from scratch (where $m$ and $n$ are the sizes of the two input matrices).
+(2) Each run (on each $m$ and $n$) quickly becomes very time-consuming as $m$ and $n$ grow, making this approach practically infeasible and (3) the output formula looks chaotic, making it practically incomprehensible.
+As a consequence of these limitations, { we need to develop a specialized approach which exploits the nature of the eigenvalue configuration problem.}

+{The main contribution of this paper is to provide an efficient and structured solution to the eigenvalue configuration problem.
+We accomplish this by producing a set of matrices whose entries are polynomials in the parameters of the input matrices.
+The signatures of these new matrices determine the eigenvalue configuration via a linear map (depending only on the sizes of $F$~and~$G$ and not on their parameters) which takes a column vector of integer signatures and maps to an eigenvalue configuration.} In our related work \cite{symmetric}, we approach the same problem via the Fundamental Theorem of Symmetric Polynomials.

-Our main contribution is to provide a quantifier-free method to solve the problem above.
-For this purpose, we exploit our definition of eigenvalue configuration to generate a set of polynomials in the entries of the two matrices whose roots can be counted to uniquely determine the eigenvalue configuration, using the method proposed in \cite{BKR1986}, {and hence based on the signature of real symmetric matrices.} Our contribution can be seen as a natural way of generalizing Descartes' rule of signs to more than one univariate polynomial.
-There has been recent work on generalizing Descartes' rule of signs to one multivariate polynomial \cite{telek2023geometry}, but to our knowledge, there has not yet been work on generalizing Descartes' rule of signs for multiple univariate polynomials. {In \cite{Hong_Profili_Sendra_23_symmetric}, we present a different solution to the same problem, based on the use of the fundamental theorem of symmetric polynomials.}
+As discussed, our contribution can be seen as one possible way of generalizing Descartes' rule of signs to more than one univariate polynomial.
+There has been recent work on generalizing Descartes' rule of signs to one multivariate polynomial \cite{telek2024geometry}, but to our knowledge, there has not yet been significant work on generalizing Descartes' rule of signs for multiple univariate polynomials.